MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-sp-tutorial-1.md

 > * Sign in using a service principal and password
 > * Sign in using a service principal and certificate
 > * Create an Azure resource using a service principal
-> * Reset a service principal credentials
+> * Reset service principal credentials

 ## Prerequisites

-* You must have `User Access Administrator` or `Role Based Access Control Administrator` or higher permissions in the subscription to create a service principal.
-For a list of roles available for [Azure role-based access control (Azure RBAC)](/azure/role-based-access-control/overview), see [Azure built-in roles](/azure/role-based-access-control/built-in-roles).
+* In a subscription, you must have `User Access Administrator` or `Role Based Access Control Administrator` permissions, or higher, to create a service principal.
+For a list of roles available for Azure role-based access control (Azure RBAC), see [Azure built-in roles](/azure/role-based-access-control/built-in-roles).

 [!INCLUDE [include](~/articles/reusable-content/azure-cli/azure-cli-prepare-your-environment-no-header.md)]

 ## 1 - Create a service principal

 Use the [az ad sp create-for-rbac](/cli/azure/ad/sp#az_ad_sp_create_for_rbac) Azure CLI reference command to create a service principal.
-Because this example does not specify a `--name` parameter, a name containing a time stamp is automatically created.
+This example does not specify a `--name` parameter, so a name containing a time stamp is automatically created.

 ```azurecli-interactive
 az ad sp create-for-rbac